 This handout provides general information about diabetes mellitus in dogs.
-For information about its treatment, see the fact sheets "Diabetes Mellitus - Principles of Treatment" and "Diabetes Mellitus - Insulin Treatment".
+For information about its treatment, see the handouts "Diabetes Mellitus: Principles of Treatment in Dogs" and "Diabetes Mellitus: Insulin Treatment in Dogs".

 What is diabetes mellitus?

 Diabetes mellitus is a disease of the pancreas, a small but vital organ located near the stomach.
-The pancreas has two significant types of cells.
-One group of cells produces the enzymes necessary for proper digestion.
-The other group, called beta cells, produces the hormone insulin.
-Insulin regulates the level of glucose (sugar) in the bloodstream and controls the delivery of glucose to the tissues of the body.
+The pancreas has two types of cells that have very different functions.
+One type of cell produces the enzymes necessary for digestion.
+The other type, called beta cells, produces the hormone insulin.
+Insulin regulates the level of glucose (sugar) in the bloodstream and controls its delivery to the body's tissues.
 In simple terms, diabetes mellitus is caused by the failure of the pancreas to regulate blood sugar.

 The clinical signs of diabetes mellitus are related to elevated concentrations of blood glucose and the inability of the body to use glucose as an energy source.

 What are the clinical signs of diabetes and why do they occur?